omiguelperez/academusoftv2/README.md

 # agile-academusoft-v2-backend

-New version of academusoft platform wrote in django to improve the performance and IX.
+New version of academusoft platform wrote in django to improve the performance and UX.

 ## Tools